Back to Home

 Here's what relational context means in practice.

-You ask about a machine downtime event
+You ask about a client account status

 Generic AI